 But hey, EMG studies also show that the incline bench press does isolate the upper chest more, so if you are for whatever reason, afraid that your lower chest will get bigger and your man boobs will stick out if you do dips, then you can always do both dips and incline presses to even things out.
 Better yet, you can get a copy of the Chest Sculpting Blueprint and I’ll show you step by step what to do to get that perfect chest, without having to worry about man boobs or too much lower chest development.

 Dips are a powerful exercise that target the entire upper body.
 They are arguably the fastest way to build a wide muscular chest, while at the same time making you stronger, increasing your core strength, and helping you to lose chest fat.

 Not only are dips more effective than the bench press at working out the muscles of the chest, they are also safer, work out more muscle groups (effectively the whole upper body) and – by targeting the outer pecs – give your upper body a much wider and more powerful appearance.
 For these reasons it is easily one of the most powerful chest exercises for men.

 Have you tried doing dips?
 What was your experience?
 Are you having any difficulties performing dips?
 What else would you like to learn about?
 Please share your comments, questions and experiences in the comments box below.
 Just type what’s on your mind and hit the reply button

 Dips combined with a good upper back exercise like chins or pullups can be all a guy needs to build a powerful upper body.
 But sometimes, you can’t help but wonder, “What are some other exercises that can help develop your chest better than just the usual bench press and pushups?”

-What about training the shoulders, the abs, the lower legs and the arms?
-Aside from dips, what other non-conventional workouts can help you to develop a powerful physique that makes you look and feel like a living tank?
-What other unconventional workouts will work where conventional methods have failed for you in the past?
+Aside from dips, what other non-conventional exercises can help you develop a powerful chest that makes you look and feel like a living tank?